Macken-Lopez/Project_3/README.md

 # Hypothesis 2
 Is there a relationship between tax value and log error?

-## $H_0$: Tax Value is independent of the Number of Bedrooms of a home has
+## $H_0$: Tax Value is independent of the Number of the log error of a property

-## $H_a$ : Tax Value is dependent of Number of Bedrooms of a home has
+## $H_a$ : Tax Value is dependent of Number of the log error of a property

 ---
 # Hypothesis 3
+Log error is different among the counties of LA County, Orange County and Ventura County?

+## $H_0$:  There is no significant difference in logerror for properties in LA County vs Orange County vs Ventura County

-Log error is significantly different among the counties of LA County, Orange County and Ventura County?
+## $H_a$ :  Log error is significantly different among the counties of LA County, Orange County and Ventura County.
-Does log error vary by when the house was sold?

-## $H_0$: Tax Value is independent of the Number of Bathrooms a home has

-## $H_a$ : Tax Value is dependent of Number of Bathrooms of a home has
 ---
-# Hypothesis 3
+# Hypothesis 4
 Does log error vary by when the house was sold?

 ## $H_0$: Tax Value is independent of the Number of Bathrooms a home has